Luidog/fms-api-client/README.md

     ✓ should allow you to remove an instance

   Transform Capabilities
-    ✓ should merge portal data and field data from an array (308ms) ✓ should merge portal data and field data from an object (124ms) ✓ should optionally not convert table::field keys from an array (115ms) ✓ should optionally not convert table::field keys from an object (113ms) ✓ should allow you to remove field data from an array (114ms) ✓ should allow you to remove field data from an object (114ms) ✓ should allow you to remove portal data from an array (114ms) ✓ should allow you to remove portal data from an object (119ms) ✓ should merge portal data and portal data from an array (124ms)
+    ✓ should merge portal data and field data from an array (300ms) ✓ should merge portal data and field data from an object (110ms) ✓ should optionally not convert table::field keys from an array (110ms) ✓ should optionally not convert table::field keys from an object (117ms) ✓ should allow you to remove field data from an array (114ms) ✓ should allow you to remove field data from an object (127ms) ✓ should allow you to remove portal data from an array (114ms) ✓ should allow you to remove portal data from an object (112ms) ✓ should merge portal data and portal data from an array (113ms)

   File Upload Capabilities
-    ✓ should allow you to upload a file to a new record (1406ms) ✓ should allow you to upload a file to a specific container repetition (1259ms) ✓ should reject with a message if it can not find the file to upload ✓ should allow you to upload a file to a specific record (1397ms) ✓ should allow you to upload a file to a specific record container repetition (1257ms) ✓ should reject of the request is invalid (234ms) ✓ should remove an expired token (81ms)
+    ✓ should allow you to upload a file to a new record (1419ms) ✓ should allow you to upload a file to a specific container repetition (1245ms) ✓ should reject with a message if it can not find the file to upload ✓ should allow you to upload a file to a specific record (1320ms) ✓ should allow you to upload a file to a specific record container repetition (1381ms) ✓ should reject of the request is invalid (230ms) ✓ should remove an expired token (75ms)

   Data Usage
     Tracks Data Usage
       ✓ should track API usage data.
-(170ms)
+(159ms)
       ✓ should allow you to reset usage data.
-(75ms) Does Not Track Data Usage
+(78ms) Does Not Track Data Usage
-      ✓ should not track data usage in (174ms)
+      ✓ should not track data usage in (167ms)
-      ✓ should not track data usage out (78ms)
+      ✓ should not track data usage out (85ms)

   Utility Capabilities
-    ✓ *Depricated* it should extract field while maintaining the array (250ms) ✓ *Depricated* it should extract field data while maintaining the object (161ms) ✓ *Depricated* it should extract the recordId while maintaining the array (155ms) ✓ *Depricated* it should extract field data while maintaining the object (155ms) ✓ it should extract field while maintaining the array (166ms) ✓ it should extract field data while maintaining the object (162ms) ✓ it should extract the recordId while maintaining the array (163ms) ✓ it should extract field data while maintaining the object (154ms) ✓ it should remove properties while maintaing the array ✓ it should remove properties while maintaing the object
+    ✓ *Depricated* it should extract field while maintaining the array (254ms) ✓ *Depricated* it should extract field data while maintaining the object (157ms) ✓ *Depricated* it should extract the recordId while maintaining the array (154ms) ✓ *Depricated* it should extract field data while maintaining the object (155ms) ✓ it should extract field while maintaining the array (159ms) ✓ it should extract field data while maintaining the object (159ms) ✓ it should extract the recordId while maintaining the array (155ms) ✓ it should extract field data while maintaining the object (155ms) ✓ it should remove properties while maintaing the array ✓ it should remove properties while maintaing the object JSON Parsing Capabilities
+      ✓ it should return a string when given a string ✓ it should return an object when given a stringified object

-  122 passing (21s)
+  124 passing (20s)

 ------------------------------|----------|----------|----------|----------|-------------------|
 File                          |  % Stmts | % Branch |  % Funcs |  % Lines | Uncovered Line #s |